- Agronomic: corn

 In some parts of the country distillers grains, a by-product of ethanol production, provide an important livestock feed supplement, but not in the South where there is a dearth of ethanol manufacturing facilities.
 It is possible for a dairy farmer to coordinate activities that will produce an excellent distiller's grain to augment dietary supplements for their cattle while producing energy efficient and ecologically-sound fuel ethanol.

-On Farm research evaluates through demonstration a system where value-added processing of feed for dairy animals also produces clean energy as fuel ethanol.
-Efficient processing of high-protein distiller’s grains enhances dietary supplements to dairy cattle while adding the benefits of fuel ethanol to farm energy resources.
+We seek to evaluate through demonstration a system where value-added processing of feed for dairy animals also produces clean energy as fuel ethanol.
+Efficient processing of high-protein distiller's grains enhances dietary supplements to dairy cattle while adding the benefits of fuel ethanol to farm energy resources.
 The corn remaining after distillation has 13% increased nutritional value and can be used immediately as feed.
+Also, having the product on site allows the farmer to locate feeding stations throughout his farm, thereby reducing manure build-up.
 Producing “in-house” non-competitive grain, fuel, and other byproducts stabilizes farming operations allowing the farmer to be self-sufficient during the times when market values are not favorable for his particular production efforts.
 Sustainability becomes not only a year-round practical use of resources, it becomes a year-after-year production-based operation suited to individual needs for each farm.

 Research Objective: Coordination of resources to obtain sustainable control of one’s own farm.